NikmanGT/Recipe-Book-Website/README.md

-This repo contains 3 Tasks in total for the CodeAlpha November Batch Web-Development Internship.
+This is the Task 2 for the CodeAlpha November Batch Web-Development Internship.